DaudMaryann/Aviation_Project_MD/README.md

 ### For more information

-See full analysis in the: aviation.ipynb
+See full analysis on notebook and Tableau dashboard

 ### Tableau dashboard